armaanthakker/us-stock-analysis/README.md

 The mean fluctuates around zero, consistent with the expectation that average stock returns are zero over short intervals.
 Rolling Standard Deviation: This measure, also known as rolling volatility, reflects periods of increased market activity and investor uncertainty.
 For instance, spikes in volatility suggest periods where stocks experienced rapid price fluctuations.

 The rolling volatility plot indicates clusters of high and low volatility, a common phenomenon in financial markets often described as "volatility clustering."
 This effect suggests that large changes in returns are likely to be followed by more large changes, and small changes by more small changes.
+This is actually better discussed in Figure 4.

 ### 3. Day-of-Week Effect<br />